 Babies create eye mucus and may develop eye infections.

-A baby with an eye discharge similar to that of an adult is typically healthy.
+A baby with an eye discharge similar to an adult's is typically healthy.
 However, some newborns have tear ducts that are not fully developed.
 This may lead the tear ducts to become blocked.

 Babies with a blocked tear duct may develop green or yellow mucus throughout the day and not just when they wake up.